GURPS Conan: GURPS Conan publications

-Contents (supplement setting)
+Contents

 GURPS Conan is a GURPS campaign setting supplement describing how to use fantasy role-playing in the Hyborian Age, including rules for character creation and running a campaign, and an introduction written by L. Sprague de Camp.

 Reception

 In the September–October 1989 edition of Games International (Issue #9), Mike Jarvis admired the production quality of the book, calling the cover art "a nicely rendered painting showing everyone's favourite barabrian."
 Jarvis pointed out that "GURPS fantasy campaigns tend to be a little lacking in interesting sword fodder", so he found the seven pages of new monsters "a rare treat indeed! [...] a joy for any fantasy referee.
 This section would almost warrant the book's purchase."
 Although Jarvis found the chapter on religions "functional but uninspired", he enjoyed the gazetteer, saying, "It is here that the book really comes into its own.
 Each country is covered in a detail which I found surprising for such a book."
 However, Jarvis thought the lack of a scenario to be a detriment.
 He concluded by giving the book an above-average rating of 4 stars out of 5, saying, "Overall this is a most accomplished work, suitable for anyone who wants a world for the GURPS fantasy campaign, whether they're Conan fans or not.
 My only reservations are the reliance on [the previously published] GURPS Magic and the lack of a complete referee scenario."